pieroproietti/penguins-blog/source/_posts/Updated-eggs-revised-commands-and-drop-eggs-i386.md

 ## Good news!

+Today I found the way to compile eggs with node8 only for the pourpuse to get i386 version.

+This is great, becouse peoples need again it!

+I started a [mail list in sourceforge](https://sourceforge.net/p/penguins-eggs/mailman/penguins-eggs-developers/), and describe on the last mail that was the solution.
+If you are interested you can subscribe it.

 Now we have a [man page](/man) build automatically, so always updated and on line with the sources.

 Not only, we "sell" it in double versions: man and html.
 You can find it always update in our [site](/man) too!